Ericjung008/Device-Failure/README.md

 This is a project assigned to me during [theDevMasters](https://www.thedevmasters.com) bootcamp.<br>

 ## Introduction
-Calling in to fix broken devices is costly and time consuming.
+Requesting to fix already broken devices is costly and time consuming.
 However, constant service calls also have a negative cost impact on a company.
 With machine learning, device failure can be predicted, leading to cost savings.

 ## Objective
 The objective of this project is to predict which devices will fail.